remult/remult/docs/tutorials/sveltekit/database.md

 # Database

-Up until now the todo app has been using a plain JSON file to store the list of tasks. **In production, we'd like to use a `Postgres` database table instead.**
+Up until now the todo app has been using a plain JSON file to store the list of tasks.
+In production, you will often want to use a proper database.
+Remult supports a (long) list of relational and non-relational databases.
+In this tutorial, let's use `Postgres`.

 ::: tip Learn more
-See the [Connecting to a Database](../../docs/databases.md) article for the (long) list of relational and non-relational databases Remult supports.
+See the [Connecting to a Database](../../docs/databases.md) article to find out more.
 :::

 ::: warning Don't have Postgres installed?
 Don't have to.